Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

 * [HDRP + VR](#VRTab): Use this tab to set up your HDRP Project and enable support for virtual reality.
 * [HDRP + DXR](#DXRTab): Use this tab to set up your HDRP Project and enable support for ray tracing.

-Also every configuration is separated in two scopes:
+Each configuration is separated in two scopes:

-- **Global:** settings in Unity Editor or in the [HDRP Asset](HDRP-Asset.md) set in Graphics Settings.
+- **Global:** Changes the configuration settings in the Unity Editor, [HDRP Global Settings](Default-Settings-Window.md), or Graphics Settings'  [HDRP Asset](HDRP-Asset.md)
-- **Current Quality:** settings in the [HDRP Asset](HDRP-Asset.md) set in Quality Settings or, if null is set here, the one used in Global above.
+- **Current Quality:** Changes the configuration settings in the [HDRP Asset](HDRP-Asset.md) set in Quality Settings.
+If no asset is assigned in Quality Settings, this mode uses the [HDRP Asset](HDRP-Asset.md) set in Graphics Settings.

 <a name="HDRPTab"></a>